 - Comprehend the differences between multilateral and CCP models and understand regulator and market participant concerns

 Who Should Attend?
-Anyone who works with the implementation of Dodd-Frank and needs to understand how swaps differ from listed futures.
+Anyone who needs to understand how swaps differ from listed futures.
 Attendees include the core users of these products such as traders, cash/money managers, asset managers, hedge fund managers, CTA's/CPO's, and portfolio managers as well as sales and back office professionals, financial analysts, auditors, compliance and regulatory staff.

 Credits: 6.5 GARP CPD